IVG12377/From-Chaos-to-Clarity/01_Case_Introduction/problem_statement.md

 ## 📈 Why It Matters

 Without a clear operating model and role clarity, the firm risks stalled growth, employee disengagement, and erosion of its client service standards.
-Solving this problem is critical to protecting both operational integrity and future scalability.
+Solving this problem is critical to protecting both operational integrity and future scalability—especially with plans to double headcount again in the next 12 months.

----